bediger4000/ssh-tarpit-behavior/README.md

 188.166.119.234 connected to TCP port 22 and did not disconnect.
 Beginning about 2019-12-07T05:45:35.055Z,
-it [made a connection averaging every 30 seconds](intervals), without every closing a connection.
+it [made a connection averaging every 30 seconds](intervals), without ever closing a connection.
 It might have "randomized" the interval, since the mean interval is 30.1 sec, median 29 sec, but varies between 2.59 and 201 seconds.
 A histogram of the intervals looks a little like a normal distribution,